The average hourly pay for a Network Technician is $20.60.

 - Respond to troubleshoot and repair failures preventing customer access to critical applications throughout the organization.

-Common Career Paths for Network Technician
+Job Satisfaction for Network Technician

 Popular Employer Salaries for Network Technician

-Popular Skills for Network Technician
+What Are Popular Skills for Network Technicians?

-Pay by Experience Level for Network Technician
+What is the Pay by Experience Level for Network Technicians?

 Pay Difference by Location